 Here is my story:

 Now I find these experiences very shocking.
-It makes me feel so much love and compassion towards myself and my nose.
+Thinking about it makes me feel so much love and compassion towards myself and my nose.
 Clearly my nose was underappreciated all along.
 My nose functions perfectly and I am so thankful for that.
-I do not have to apologize in any way for my physical looks.
-People can look at me and think all they want, but I am not apologizing.
+I do not have to apologise in any way for my physical looks.
+People can look at me and think all they want, but I am not apologising.
 I love my body.

-I like how our bodies have different looks.
-I like how this has a great social function, because how are we going to tell each other apart if we all look the same?
-I believe that we have such differently looking faces because this helps us and I love it.
-People may recognize me by my distinct facial features.
+I like how our bodies and faces have different looks.
+I like how this has a great social function: it helps us to tell each other apart.
+I love how we can recognise each other so easily.
+I love how others can recognise me by my distinct facial features.
 Also, I love observing people, especially faces, and seeing what makes them themselves.
-It is one of my favorite hobbies actually.
-Our different looks are expressions of our different personalities and qualities.
-I love how each of our bodies is amazing in itself.
+It is one of my favourite things to do, actually.
+Our different looks are somehow expressions of our different personalities and qualities.
+On top of that, each of our bodies is amazing in itself.

 Our diversity shows us the way to acceptance of all there is.
-If we are triggered by something we see, this trigger is an invitation for us to learn to appreciate it for what it is or can be.
-If we judge a certain nose as ugly, which is the example in this post, this is an invitation for us to learn to appreciate this nose and with that all other noses.
+If we are triggered by something we see, this trigger can be seen as an invitation for us to learn to appreciate the thing we are triggered by.
+If we judge a certain nose as ugly, which is the example in this post, this can be an invitation for us to learn to appreciate this nose.
+This new-found appreciation can help us to appreciate all other noses.
 It goes even further.
 If we can learn to appreciate one nose we did not like before, this means we can also learn to appreciate other things we do not like.
 It can be a gateway to a more loving life.

 As mentioned before, using the ‘quick fix’ of changing the physical part of yourself that you do not like to ‘more accepted features’, actually strengthens the thought patterns that make you dislike parts of yourself and others.
 Read More